A Survey on Time-Series Pre-Trained Models: Overview of TS-PTMs

-DAE's ``mask and predict" mechanism has been successfully used in pre-training NLP \cite{devlin2019bert} and CV models~\cite{he2021masked,wei2021masked,xie2021simmim}.
+DAE's ``mask and predict" mechanism has been successfully used in pre-training NLP \cite{devlin2019bert} and CV models~\cite{he2021masked}.
 In the time-series domain, Ma et al.~\cite{ma2021learning} proposed a joint imputation and clustering DAE-based model for incomplete time-series representation learning.
-They showed that the joint learning strategy enables the imputation task to be optimized in the direction favoring the downstream clustering task, resulting in better downstream clustering performance.
+They showed that the joint learning strategy enables the imputation task to be optimized in the direction favoring the downstream clustering task, resulting in better downstream clustering performance. {}{Furthermore, Nie et al.~\cite{nietime} segment time series into patches and successfully apply the ``mask and predict" mechanism for time series pre-training.
+Additionally, studies~\cite{dong2024timesiam,eldeletslanet,zhangup2me,goswamimoment} indicate that this mechanism can be effectively used for TS-PTMs.}

 \textbf{Transformer Encoder} {\;} Transformers {}{based on ``mask and predict" training paradigms} can be regarded as reconstruction-based models, which have been wildly applied in NLP for studying PTMs~\cite{devlin2019bert}.
-Transformers have received much attention because of their ability to capture input data's contextual (future-past) dependencies, making them a good choice for modeling sequence data~\cite{chowdhury2022tarnet}.
-Inspired by Transformer-based PTMs in NLP~\cite{song2019mass, kalyan2021ammus}, Zerveas et al.~\cite{zerveas2021transformer} proposed a multivariate time-series unsupervised representation learning model called Time-Series Transformer~(TST).
+Transformers have received much attention because of their ability to capture input data's contextual (future-past) dependencies, making them a good choice for modeling sequence data~\cite{chowdhury2022tarnet,liu2021tera}.
+Inspired by Transformer-based PTMs in NLP~\cite{kalyan2021ammus}, Zerveas et al.~\cite{zerveas2021transformer} proposed a multivariate time-series unsupervised representation learning model called Time-Series Transformer~(TST).
 Specifically, TST employs the original transformer encoder~\cite{vaswani2017attention} to learn multivariate time series representations through a designed masking strategy.
 Further, Shi et al.~\cite{shi2021self} proposed an unsupervised pre-training method based on the self-attention mechanism of Transformers.
 In particular, the authors~\cite{shi2021self} utilize a denoising pretext task that captures the local dependencies and changing trends in the time series by reconstructing corrupted time series.
 Unlike the above studies, Zhang et al.~\cite{zhang2022cross} proposed a cross reconstruction transformer pre-trained by a cross-domain dropping reconstruction task, thereby modeling temporal-spectral relations of time series.